cloudmesh-community/book/chapters/iot/sensors.md

 [Smart Thermostat Code](https://github.com/cloudmesh-community/fa18-523-84/blob/master/paper/code/smart_therm_not_connected.py)

 Now that we have tested each of the components and have tested the smart thermostat code using the LED's we can connect to the HVAC system.
 Each HVAC system is different so be sure to do some research on how your specific system works.
-Generally there will be a power wire that you can connect to the relay switch and then connect the other wires to the appropreate terminals [@Smart_therm_example].
-Based on the readings from the other sensors the code will determine which relay to turn on, which will complete the circut sending a signal to the HVAC system.
+Generally there will be a power wire that you can connect to the relay switch and then connect the other wires to the appropriate terminals [@Smart_therm_example].
+Based on the readings from the other sensors the code will determine which relay to turn on, which will complete the circuit sending a signal to the HVAC system.
 The system used in this example is shown in +@fig:wiring_start.
 For this system the red wire is 24v power, green connects to the fan, white connects to the heat, yellow connects to the AC compressor and blue is ground [@Smart_therm_example].

 ![HVAC Wiring](images/wiring_start.JPG){#fig:wiring_start}

 To connect the Raspberry Pi smart thermostat to the system we need a way to supply power to each of the signal wires.
 To do this we can use a breadboard to supply power to each of the three relay switches as shown in +@fig:wiring_final.
-When the relay switch is activated the signal will be supplied to the appropreate wire.
+When the relay switch is activated the signal will be supplied to the appropriate wire.

 ![HVAC Wiring Final](images/wiring_final.JPG){#fig:wiring_final}